harness/developer-hub/docs/chaos-engineering/chaos-faults/ssh/prerequisites.md

 1. Parameters defined in a single environment variable

-You can specify the values of the parameters in a single environment variable, `TARGETS` as shown below:
+You can specify the values of the parameters in a single environment variable, `PARAM_VALS` as shown below:

 `ip:{127.0.0.1};port:{3245}`